F0lak/dm_open_ref/ref/atom/var/vis_flags.md

 it\'s in the contents of a turf that is in the visual contents of something else.

-Note+ Using any of the the flags
+Note: Using any of the the flags
 `VIS_INHERIT_ICON`, `VIS_INHERIT_ICON_STATE`, `VIS_INHERIT_DIR`, or
 `VIS_INHERIT_ID` will cause movable atoms to inherit the \"moving\" flag of their container that appears during gliding.
 E.g., if your mob is